Bam Adebayo NBA Playoffs Player Props: Heat vs. Knicks

 - The Heat rank 29th in possessions per game with 99.2.
 His opponents, the Knicks, have one of the slowest tempos with 101 possessions per contest.

-- On the boards, the Knicks are ranked seventh in the NBA, allowing 42 rebounds per contest.
+- The Knicks are the 12th-best defensive team in the NBA, giving up 113.1 points per contest.

-- The Knicks are the 13th-ranked squad in the league, allowing 25.1 assists per game.
+- Looking at assists, the Knicks are 13th in the NBA, conceding 25.1 per game.

 Bam Adebayo vs. the Knicks